code42/code42cli/docs/userguides/users.md

 code42 users bulk deactivate users_to_deactivate.csv
 ```

-You can use the `reactivate` and `bulk reactivate` commands similarly to reactivate a user.
+Similarly, use the `reactivate` and `bulk reactivate` commands to reactivate a user.

 ## Assign an Organization